Don't Dream It's Over: Reception

+AllMusic described the song as a "majestic ballad".
+Cash Box said "The easy going and pretty song camouflages a pained longing.
+Neil Finn's voice, recognisable from his stint with Split Enz, is reedy and expressive and full of irony."

 Music video

-The music video for the song was created by Australian film production company Meaningful Eye Contact and was directed by Alex Proyas.
-It was filmed in Sydney at an abandoned theatre in Balmain.
-The video features some surreal special effects such as household objects – including shattering crockery – and film reels that float in the air, with lead singer Finn playing a guitar and walking through the same house during different time periods while his bandmates are either performing household chores or playing various backing instruments.
-It was nominated for Best Group Video and Best Direction at the 1987 MTV Video Music Awards, and earned the group a Best New Artist award.
+The music video for the song was produced by Australian film production company Meaningful Eye Contact and was directed by Alex Proyas.
+The video features some surreal special effects such as household objects—including shattering crockery—and film reels that float in the air, with lead singer Neil Finn playing a guitar and walking through the same house during different time periods while his bandmates are either performing household chores or playing various backing instruments.
+The video was nominated for Best Group Video and Best Direction at the 1987 MTV Video Music Awards, and earned the band a Best New Artist award.